spacetelescope/gwcs/docs/gwcs/user_introduction.rst

 ................

-Generally speaking, a slit will disperse a very narrow rectangular region of the sky (perhaps with some distortion) onto a a roughly rectanglular region of an imaging detector (usually more distorted in its outline).
+Generally speaking, a slit will disperse a very narrow rectangular region of the sky (perhaps with some distortion) onto a roughly rectanglular region of an imaging detector (usually more distorted in its outline).
 In this simple case it is presumed that one is interested mapping the pixels within the dispersed region into corresponding world coordinates.
 Mapping pixels outside of a dispersed region is nonsensical, of course.